kaspernj/api_maker/README.md

 # ApiMaker

-Generates a Rails API endpoints, JavaScript API files for Webpack and more by inspecting your models and serializers.
+Generates Rails API endpoints and JavaScript API files for Webpack and more by inspecting your models and serializers.

 ## Installation
 Add this line to your application's Gemfile: